Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 abstraction means more potential errors, which can result in massive wastes of time.

-In my (admittedly short) personal experience, the otuput just doesn't look reliable enough.
+In my (admittedly short) personal experience, the output just doesn't look reliable enough.
 It might be fine when using expensive decompilers (IDA itself supports a couple of architectures), but I haven't found one I can trust with MIPS binaries.
 That being said, if you'd like to give one a try, the